 Of course, that’s just an estimate.
 The final price for your home’s heating and cooling system depends on several specific factors.
 The size of your home, the system’s energy efficiency rating (SEER/HSPF), the brand you choose, and how complex the installation is will all play a role.
 For instance, if your existing ductwork needs significant changes, that will affect the cost.
 The calculator’s job is to give you a foundational number before you get into the specifics with a professional.

-How Do These Online Tools Work?
+How Do These Online Calculators Actually Work?

 Most online heat pump calculators are designed to be simple and easy to use—no HVAC expertise required.
 The process usually involves entering a few key details about your home and what you need.
 You’ll typically start with your zip code to get pricing relevant to the Winston-Salem area, then add information like your home’s square footage.
 The tool then generates a basic estimate that covers the unit, installation labor, and necessary supplies.